bitbonsai/netdrop11ty/src/index.md

 This project is part of [freecommerce.com.au](https://freecommerce.com.au), an initiative to help Australian small business to have an online e-commerce presence for free.

+And it can be checked/cloned on Github, at https://github.com/bitbonsai/netdrop11ty

 ---

 # 5 steps instructions to success